deanthecoder/DTC.Installer/README.md

    The first run generates a `packaging.json` configuration and exits.

-3. Edit `packaging.json` to verify or adjust details such as product name, company, and project path.
+3. Edit `packaging.json` to verify or adjust details such as product name, company, executable name, and project path.

 4. Run the same command again to build and package your app: